Central American Adventure

 Why we love it

-Get to know contemporary Maya life during a homestay in San Juan La Laguna, a lakeside village where you can share meals and conversation with a local family., Caribbean Caye Caulker is a dreamy place to spend two days with no plans.
+Get to know contemporary Maya life during a homestay in San Juan La Laguna, a lakeside village where you can share meals and conversation with a local family., Spend three days in the dreamy Caribbean Caye Caulker.
 Munch barbecue lobster?
 Snorkel in coral reef?
 Nap under a palm tree?
-It’s up to you., Cruise up the Rio Dulce to your waterfront jungle lodge, then maybe grab a beer and relax while the sounds of nature fill the air., Quaint Suchitoto is a contemporary arts hub with a colonial facade.
-Explore the flower-studded balconies, galleries housed in 19th-century buildings and a lake teeming with thousands of local birds., Hike, cycle or zip-line through the steamy cloud forests of Monteverde – there’s so many ways to experience the lush canopies and unique Central American wildlife.
+It’s up to you., Cruise up the Rio Dulce to your waterfront jungle lodge, then maybe grab a beer and relax while the sounds of nature fill the air., Explore Suchitoto’s flower-studded balconies, galleries housed in 19th-century buildings and a lake teeming with thousands of local birds., Hike, cycle or zip-line through the steamy cloud forests of Monteverde – there’s so many ways to experience the lush canopies and unique Central American wildlife.

 Is this trip right for me?

-Using public transport is better for the environment and you’ll get an authentic look at daily life, but keep in mind that local transport between certain locations on this trip can be basic.
+This trip uses a mix of private and public transport.
+You’ll get an authentic look at daily life, but keep in mind that local transport between certain locations on this trip can be basic.

 With so much to see and do, Costa Rica can sometimes be expensive.
 Expect to pay more than you would in other Central American countries for a lot of things.

-Central America is tropical, so expect a hot and humid climate.
-Make sure you protect yourself from the sun, wear comfortable, light clothing and stay hydrated.
+Central America is generally hot and humid year-round.
+At nighttime and in locations at higher elevations it can get chilly.
+Protect yourself from the sun, bring light clothing you can layer and a waterproof jacket, and stay hydrated.
 Air conditioning may not always be available in your rooms.
-Occasionally, properties may require an additional charge for the use of air conditioning.
+Occasionally, properties may require an additional charge for air conditioning.

 The homestay is a wonderful opportunity to witness everyday local life.
 Conditions are simple and multi-share but comfortable.
 A hearty homecooked dinner will be served during your stay, which can be a lot more basic than what you're used to.